- Capital city: Quito

 - Government: Unitary Presidential Constitutional Republic

-Location: Straddling the equator in western South America, Ecuador has land in both the northern and southern hemispheres.
+Location: Ecuador is situated in South America, crossing the equator in the western part.
+It has territory in both the northern and southern hemispheres.

 It borders Colombia to the north and Peru to the south and east.
-The Pacific Ocean is Ecuador’s western border.
-The land area is 283,560 km², including the Galapagos Islands.
-The border with Colombia is 590 km and with Peru 1,420 km.
+The Pacific Ocean forms its western boundary.
+The land area is 283,560 square kilometers, including the Galápagos Islands.
+The border with Colombia is 590 kilometers long, and with Peru, it is 1,420 kilometers.

-It has a coastline of 2,237km.
-The «Middle of the World – Center of the World» is where the equator crosses Ecuador at latitude 0 ° 0 ° 0.
+It has a coastline of 2,237 kilometers.
+The “Middle of the World – Center of the World” is where the equator crosses Ecuador at 0° 0′ 0″ latitude.

-Society: Ecuador’s dominant culture is defined by Ecuador’s «mestizo» majority, which is a mixture of European and Amerindian influences infused with African elements inherited from slave ancestors.
-Ecuador is a multi-ethnic and multicultural country with a population of about 15 million people.
+Society: Ecuador’s dominant culture is defined by the majority “mestizo” population of Ecuador, which is a mix of European and Amerindian influences, infused with African elements inherited from enslaved ancestors.
+Ecuador is a multiethnic and multicultural country with a population of around 15 million people.
 Although the official language of Ecuador is Spanish, 11 other indigenous languages are spoken.
-The main indigenous language of the highlands is Quechua.
+The primary indigenous language of the highlands is Quechua.